-In each case, the student will be given conditions of provisional continuation in the program in writing.
-It is the student's responsibility to meet with the Unit Coordinator(s) and the Graduate Coordinator to develop an individual academic plan to improve and monitor performance while remaining on probation and to clear the provisional status.
-If provisional status is not cleared by the dates set by the department, the student will be terminated from the program and will not be granted his/her degree.
+Students who have failed any Unit may be given written conditions of provisional continuation in the program.
+It is the students' responsibility to meet with the Academic Lead(s) and the Graduate Coordinator to develop an academic plan to improve and monitor performance while remaining on probation and to meet the conditions set out in the provisional continuation document.
+If the provisional conditions are not met by the dates set by the Department in the written conditions of provisional continuation in the program, students will be terminated from the program and will not be granted the degree of MScPT.